BuzsakiGit/preprocessing/README.md

 # preprocessing

-a place to merge spike sorting pipelines
+a place to merge kilosort/klustakwik spike sorting pipelines and other userful functions for initial processing of ephys/imaging data